 Highland Oaks Middle School is a mandatory uniform school.
 A school uniform must be worn everyday unless otherwise noted by administration.
-The dress code is Black, Gold, or White polo shirts with an attached embroidered school logo and Khaki or Black pants, shorts (knee length), or skirts (knee length).
+The dress code is Black, Gold, or White polo shirts with an attached embroidered school logo and Khaki, Grey, or Black pants.
 Please call the school office at 305-932-3810 if you have any questions.
 A uniform policy is located at the end of this document.